juanpallotta/LPP/README.md

 L0 data levels configuration file only need a few of basic inputs:
 * `inputDataFileFormat`: At the moment, only Licel (`LICEL_FILE` option) or Raymetric (`RAYMETRIC_FILE` option) data type file are accepted.
 There is planned to accept more input data types formats in the future.
+* `Time_Zone`: Hours difference related to UTC time.
+If the time in lidar signals are in UTC time, it variable must be zero.
+If the time is set in local time, and you are in Argentina, it must be set -3.
+ IF THE FILES CONTAIN LOCAL TIME, SET HERE THE DIFFERENCE RELATED TO UTC
 * `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type files.
 If `SCC_NETCDF` is selected, higher modules of LPP (`lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`) can not be executed due to the different names conventions of the variables inside the file.
 A detailed description of LALINET data type can be seen in later sections of this document ([LALINET data type format](#lalinet-netcdf-file-format)).
 * `minTime` and `maxTime`: Minimum and maximum time to analyze inside the folder passed as the first argument.
 The format must be like the example show above: **YYYY/MM/DD-HH:MM:SS**.